What is osteoporosis?

 - Exercise programs and conditioning to increase weight-bearing and physical fitness

-- Use of assistive devices to make you safer at home
+- Assistive devices to make you safer at

 - Occupational therapist